khush1611/Jesse-git-branching-practice--sem-1/README.md

 Q-1.
 What is the full form of HTML?
 ```
 ```
 Q-2.
 What is the full form of CSS?
+A-2.
+Cascading StyleSheet.
 ```